AlvaroCalo/hotel/README.md

             * ¾ Services list with a picture in the left side
             * ¼ on-line reservartion
         * Second row, 3 column with pics of common areas: social room, cafeteria and gym

+* San Sebastián
+    * Navbar and footer
+    * A slider with 4 San Sebastian pictures
+    * A box with two rows
+        * First row, one columns
+            * A picture in the left side and online reservation in the right side
+        * Second row: a picture gallery preview with click to bigger pictures

 ### Back-End